 Inside a Digital Campaign Strategy: A Republican Perspective

 With the third of November fast approaching, the campaign efforts of both political parties are in high gear.
-For insights into Republican election strategies — particularly those of a digital nature — GLG recently met with Tyler Brown, a GLG Council Member and former Director of Digital Strategy at the Republican National Committee (RNC).
+For insights into Republican election strategies — particularly those of a digital nature — GLG recently met with Tyler Brown, a GLG Network Member and former Director of Digital Strategy at the Republican National Committee (RNC).
 Brown, who served in multiple senior roles at the RNC over consecutive presidential cycles, helped the committee build its digital infrastructure from a six-person staff to one of the largest and most effective operations in Republican politics.
 Below are a few select excerpts from our broader conversation.

 How are digital campaigns and spending on digital efforts different from traditional campaigns and media buys?